Anya-org/OPSource/README.md

 - ✅ **ML Support**: Hardware detection and auto-configuration
 - ✅ **Rust Migration**: Over 50% of codebase migrated to Rust

+### Checkpoint System

+OPSource utilizes a checkpoint system to ensure the integrity and consistency of the blockchain.
+This system involves periodically anchoring the state of the blockchain to the Bitcoin blockchain, providing a secure and tamper-proof record of all transactions and smart contract executions.

+- **Checkpoint Frequency**: Checkpoints are created every 1000 blocks
+- **Checkpoint Data**: Includes the current state of the blockchain, including all transactions and smart contract executions
+- **Anchoring Mechanism**: Checkpoints are anchored to the Bitcoin blockchain using OP_RETURN transactions

 ### In Progress:
 - 🔄 **Lightning Network**: Integration with LDK (10% complete)
 - 🔄 **RGB Asset Transfer**: Full transfer functionality (60% complete)